ska-telescope/ska-rucio-ivoa-integration/youcat/README.md

 -X POST http://localhost:9090/youcat/tables/ivoa.obscore
 ```

-You can query the TAP endpoint at [http://localhost:9090/youcat/sync](http://localhost:9090/youcat/sync) toget the contents of the `ivoa.obscore` view along with the updated view metadata.
+You can query the TAP endpoint at [http://localhost:9090/youcat/sync](http://localhost:9090/youcat/sync) to get the contents of the `ivoa.obscore` view along with the updated view metadata.

 ```bash
 curl -v -L \